mySeniorCareHub: Best App for Parients Monitoring and Taking Care of Elderly Parents

 Why It Matters:

-Conditions like UTI, anaemia, low sodium, or thyroid issues show up as vague symptoms.
+Conditions like UTI, anemia, low sodium, or thyroid issues show up as vague symptoms.

 Early clarity can prevent complications and give peace of mind.